 Yet as more and more Japanese players followed Nomo to Major League Baseball, Nippon Professional Baseball owners were rightfully concerned about losing their “national assets” and receiving nothing in return.
 So in 1999, they worked in concert with Major League Baseball to establish a “posting fee” system.

 In short, a Japanese team can “post” a player who wants to play stateside; MLB teams then bid for the rights to negotiate with the player.
 This compromise apparently satisfied the Japanese, while forcing MLB teams to be more selective in pursuing Japanese ballplayers.

 Some of the more notable players to join MLB clubs via the posting system include Ichiro Suzuki, Daisuke Matsuzaka, Yu Darvish, Masahiro Tanaka and Kenta Maeda.
 The most recent arrival is Shohei Ohtani.
-This past offseason, the Los Angeles Angels paid a US$20 million posting fee to Ohtani’s former team, the Nippon Ham Fighters, and gave Ohtani a $2.3 million signing bonus.
+After the 2017 season, the Los Angeles Angels paid a US$20 million posting fee to Ohtani’s former team, the Nippon Ham Fighters, and gave Ohtani a $2.3 million signing bonus.

 In an ironic twist, Ohtani, like Babe Ruth, is talented as a pitcher and a hitter.
-With the Angels, he plans to do both – a fitting echo to the legacy of the superstar who became one of baseball’s leading diplomats.
+With the Angels, he’s been able to do both – a fitting echo to the legacy of the superstar who became one of baseball’s leading diplomats.